rkp8/SmartGymsScheduleManager/README.md

 ## Account types

 `admin` -  is created at database initialization.
-Admin can add new providers,  services and assign services to providers.
-Admin can see list of all: appointments, providers, customers, invoices.
+Admin can add new trainers,  classes and assign classes to trainers.
+Admin can see list of all: appointments, trainers, members, invoices.
 He can also issue invoices manually for all confirmed appointments.

 `provider` - can by created by admin only.
-Provider can set his own working plan, add brakes to that working plan and change his available services.
-Provider sees only his own appointments.
+Trainers can set their own working plan, add breaks to that working plan and change the classes they teach.

 `customer retail` - registration page is public and can be created by everyone.
 Customer can only book new appointments and manage them.
-This type of customer sees only services which targets retail customer.
+This type of customer sees only services which target regular customers.

-`customer corporate` - almost the same as retail customer.
-The only difference is that this type of account needs to provide VAT number and Company Name and can see only services which targets corporrate customer.
+`customer premium` - almost the same as regular customer.
+The only difference is that this type of account can only see services which target premium customers.

 ## Booking process